Biodiversity New Zealand Resources (DOC)

 Lottery Environment and Heritage funds clearly specified one off projects which seek to promote, protect and conserve New Zealand’s indigenous flora and fauna.
 Priority is given to projects which involve: conservation of indigenous flora and fauna, identification and conservation of critical habitats and ecosystems, conservation of rare, endangered or threatened species in their natural habitat and enhancement of public education and awareness of issues affecting indigenous flora and fauna.
 Download more information.

 To help organisations carrying on charitiable, cultural, philanthropic and recreational work which is of benefit to the people of Northland and Auckland.
-Download forms and send to: The Manager ASB Trusts PO Box 68-048 Newton AUCKLAND
+Download formsand send to: The Manager, Foundation North, PO Box 68-048, Victoria St West, AUCKLAND 1142

 Auckland City Council - Natural Area Conservation Grant